What are Shoe Insoles and Do You Need Them?

 Available in gel, foam, and either half-length or full-length, over-the-counter shoe inserts can get the job done for some.
 For instance, gel inserts in a pair of heels or leather insoles in a pair of hiking boots can bring an extra layer of comfort and stamina for long hours on your feet.

-That said, the limitations of over-the-counter insoles is that they are often made in a one-type-fits-all way.
+That said, the limitation of over-the-counter insoles is that they are often made in a one-type-fits-all way.
 While they may be able to address basic needs of the general public, they usually aren’t as well-suited for specific needs based on foot type or activity.

 Custom Orthotics